BurkhalterY/BurkhalterY/README.md

 # Hey!

-My name is Yannis Burkhalter.
+My name is Yannis.
 I'm a swiss developer.

 ## I like